davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-09-16-system-center-universe-scu_dach-live-blog.md

 ## What's new in ConfigMgr 2012 R2

-Lunch break is over and although I liked the SCVMM part 1, as a ConfigMgr person, I have to attend [Kent Agerlund's](http://blog.coretech.dk/author/kea/) session about "What's new in ConfigMgr 2012 R2".
+Lunch break is over and although I liked the SCVMM part 1, as a ConfigMgr person, I have to attend [Kent Agerlund's](http://blog.coretech.dk/

 ![image](/media/2013/09/20130916_142947.jpg)